 - Additional flour for rolling

-- In a large bowl, whisk together 2 cups whole wheat flour and 1 cup rolled oats.
-Mix in the 1/3 cup smooth or chunky peanut butter and 1 1/4 cups hot water using your hands (make sure the hot water doesn't burn you), a wooden spoon or mixer.
+- In a large bowl, whisk together whole-wheat flour and rolled oats.
+Mix in the smooth or chunky peanut butter and hot water using your hands (make sure the hot water doesn't burn you), a wooden spoon, or a mixer.
 If the dough is too sticky, add more flour.
 If the dough is too stiff and crumbly, add more water.

 - Knead the dough by hand or with a dough hook on a stand mixer.
 Round it into a ball and cover with plastic wrap and let it rest 15 minutes on the countertop.